loscoala/goforth/README.md

 ## Why goforth?

-This implementation uses static memory at the runtime of the ForthVM.
-No allocations.

-Memory needed:
-1000x int64 <- for the memory

-100x int64  <- locals

-100x int64  <- return stack
+Goforth can be used as an embeddable programming language.
+See topic Embedding.

 Currently there is no parallel ForthVM execution via goroutines.
 If you want to have it, simply implement it into `sys()`.
+Maybe in the future.

 ## Usage